How To Repair A Damaged Or Ripped Canvas Painting

-* If your painting just has a dent in it, read how to get a dent out of a painting here.
+NOTE: If your painting just has a dent in it, read how to get a dent out of a painting here.

 You can see here that the fibres of the canvas were pulled apart when the damage occurred, leaving a jagged uneven edge.

 If this painting were a priceless Rembrandt I would align all of the individual fibres of the canvas and glue each one back together separately.
-However, this painting is priceless Chris Chalk, and as he (me) is still here to repaint the damaged area after the repair, I can make a simpler repair.
+However, this painting is priceless Chris Chalk, and as he (me) is still around to repaint the damaged area after the repair, I can make a simpler repair.

 To repair a damaged or torn canvas painting you’ll need:

-• a piece of canvas the same ( or at least similar) to that of the original canvas.
+A piece of canvas the same ( or at least similar) to that of the original canvas.

-• some acid free glue (in this case PVA – Polyvinyl acetate).
+Some acid free glue (in this case PVA – Polyvinyl acetate).

-• a flat piece of MDF or hardboard.
+A flat piece of MDF or hardboard.

-• a weight or something heavy to use as a weight.
+A weight, or something heavy to use as a weight.

 First using your scissors to cut a piece of your spare canvas to make a patch.
 Make sure when you do this the patch is large enough to cover the damaged area of the painting, plus at least 3cm extra overlap, so that the patch can be glued to plenty of undamaged canvas around the tear.
 Once you’ve cut your patch to the correct size, apply PVA glue to one side of it.